Skip to content

 As Malcolm Gladwell wrote in his ‘New Yorker‘ piece ‘Late Bloomers‘: “On the road to great achievement, the late bloomer will resemble a failure”.
 Like an artist working on a canvas, their approach is experimental.
 “Their goals are imprecise, so their procedure is tentative and incremental.”

 Late bloomers build their skills gradually over the course of their careers, improving their work slowly over long periods.
-They typically believe that learning is a more important goal than the result itself and they fully appreciate their achievements once you’ve earned them.
+They typically believe that learning is a more important goal than the result itself and they fully appreciate their achievements once they’ve earned them.
 They don’t torture themselves with an unrealistic timeline and they don’t settle until they’ve found their true passion.
 They understand that life is a marathon, not a sprint.

 There is a scientific explanation for why so many of us bloom later in life.